codewithdark-git/AutoEncoder/README.md

 # AutoEncoder
-This is Repo content the AutoEncoder and it type
+This is Repo contains the AutoEncoder and its type